-Below are the related party transactions which occurred or were in effect during the year ended December 31, 2017.
+Below are the related party transactions which occurred or were in effect during the year ended December 31, 2018.
 All such related party transactions, if entered into after the Company's initial public offering in February 2006, have been approved or ratified by the Company's Audit Committee or, if pursuant to contractual arrangements entered into prior to the Company's initial public offering in February 2006, have been reviewed annually by the Audit Committee.

-Mr. Engquist has a 30.0% ownership interest in Perkins-McKenzie Insurance Agency, Inc. ("Perkins-McKenzie"), an insurance brokerage firm.
-Mr. Engquist's mother and sister have a 12.0% and 6.0% interest, respectively, in Perkins-McKenzie.
+Mr. Engquist, our current Executive Chairman of the Board, who previously served as Chief Executive Officer and Director during 2018, has a 30.0% ownership interest in Perkins-McKenzie Insurance Agency, Inc. ("Perkins-McKenzie"), an insurance brokerage firm.
+Mr. Engquist's mother's estate and sister have a 12.0% and 6.0% interest, respectively, in Perkins-McKenzie.
 Perkins-McKenzie brokers a substantial portion of our commercial liability insurance.
 As the broker, Perkins-McKenzie receives from our insurance provider as a commission a portion of the premiums we pay to the insurance provider.
-In 2017, commissions paid to Perkins-McKenzie on our behalf as insurance broker totaled \$836,233.
+In 2018, commissions paid to Perkins-McKenzie on our behalf as insurance broker totaled \$841,054.

 We purchase products and services from, and sell products and services to, B-C Equipment Sales, Inc. ("B-C"), in which Mr. Engquist has a 50% ownership interest.
-For the year ended December 31, 2017, our purchases from B-C totaled \$353,235 and our sales to B-C totaled \$68,408.
-Our accounts receivable balances at December 31, 2017 include a receivable from B-C for \$24,488.
+For the year ended December 31, 2018, our purchases from B-C totaled \$112,369 and our sales to B-C totaled \$64,192.
+Our accounts receivable balances at December 31, 2018 include a receivable from B-C for \$3,468 and our accounts payable balances at December 31, 2018 include a payable to B-C for \$4,494.